ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 The primary purpose for RO-Crate is to gather and describe a set of _Data Entities_ in the form of:

-* Files which are datastreams available on the local file system or over the web
+* Actual files which are datastreams available on the local file system or over the web - when represented in the RO-Crate Metadata Document these have the type `File`.
-* Directories
+* Folders, or directories, of files represented using the type `Dataset`.

+An entity which has `File` or `Dataset` as one of its `@type` values is considered to be a Data Entity if its @id is a fully qualified URI, or in the case of an Attached RO-Crate Package it is a path.

+Such an entity MAY have an `@id` which begins with a `#` in which case it is NOT considered to be a `Data Entity`.
+The requirements for `File` and `Dataset` are set out below.

 The Data Entities can be further described by referencing [contextual entities](contextual-entities) such as persons, organizations and publications.